MichaelDim02/houndsniff/README.md

 Thanks
 ----
-Thanks a lot to tuu and fizzie, as well as Martin K. on ##c @ freenode for their revisions and suggestions! (even though I've yet to implement everything).
+Thanks a lot to tuu and fizzie, as well as kurahaupo on ##c @ freenode for their revisions and suggestions! (even though I've yet to implement everything).
 I truly appreciate the help.